5 THINGS TO KNOW ABOUT BRANDING AND COLOURS

 Your supporting colours are used within your brand’s creative but less often than your primary colours.
 They are generally used as accents and provide contrast in your branding or can be colours that represent particular product lines within your business.

 All of the guidelines surrounding your brand colours are formally outlined in your style guide.
 A consistent brand is a strong brand.
-When it comes to selecting your branding and colours, do it methodically.
-I help businesses carefully create their brand’s visual identity.
-If you want to invest in your brand, sign up for a free creative consultation with me.
-Crafting a brand you love is what I love to do!
+When it comes to designing your brand identity and brand colours, do it methodically.